 Here are some common reasons you might file for chapter 13 after filing for chapter 7:

 - Back taxes: If you discharge all your debts but still have back taxes that weren’t dischargeable, chapter 13 will give you five years to pay those taxes.

 - Student debt: You may also use the five years provided under chapter 13 to pay back items such as student debt or alimony arrears that weren’t discharged in your chapter 7 case.
 “If you have large amounts of student loans, filing for chapter 13 allows you to avoid wage garnishments,” says Rosenblum.
 “Rather than making your regular student loan payment, you make your chapter 13 plan payment, which will be lower.”

 - Late payments: A chapter 7 bankruptcy allows the holder of your mortgage to foreclose, so you may want to consider filing for chapter 13 to give yourself more time to catch up on your mortgage payments.
 Typically, under a chapter 13 bankruptcy, you’re allowed to hold onto the property that you’re making payments on.

 - Lien stripping: This is the process of eliminating junior liens like second mortgages.
 Not all courts allow this, so consult a bankruptcy professional to see if this makes sense for your situation.

 The bottom line

-Bankruptcy can be a reasonable approach to resolving debt, but keep in mind that this approach doesn’t discharge or eliminate all kinds of debt.
-Alimony and child support, for example, aren’t dischargeable through the bankruptcy process, nor are income taxes that are less than three years overdue.
-Student loans — one of the most significant debts Americans face — are also not dischargeable.
+Bankruptcy can be a reasonable approach to resolving debt, but this approach doesn’t discharge or eliminate all kinds of debt.
+Alimony and child support, for example, aren’t dischargeable through the bankruptcy process, nor are income taxes less than three years overdue.
+Student loans — one of Americans’ most significant debts — are also not dischargeable.